-• Years of service in the district-1 point per year

-All licensed position years in the district count including non-continuous years.
+Years of service in the district-1 point per year All licensed position years in the district count including non-continuous years.
 Service in any position not requiring teacher licensure does not count toward years of service.
-Working fewer than 160 days in a school year shall not constitute a year.
+Being employed fewer than one hundred sixty (160) days in a school year shall not constitute a year.